 Yet it could have been so much more.
 Kellogg reported fourth-quarter earnings last month showing net sales soaring 18%, as Pringles drove most of the gains.
 As I noted at the time, “Without the acquisition, sales growth still would have come in at 5.3%, its biggest gain in more than a year, but it shows what Diamond Foods, Inc. (NASDAQ:DMND) could have enjoyed had it won the brand.”
 The stock is down almost 12% now from its recent highs.

-Game over?
 Chinese Web games operator Perfect World Co., Ltd. (ADR) (NASDAQ:PWRD) World also reported earnings the other day in line with expectations, but its outlook for the future is what sank the stock yesterday.
 It projected first-quarter sales to come in between 592 million yuan, or about $95 million at current exchange rates, to 619 million yuan, which is well below the 643 million yuan consensus estimate of analysts.